apache/pekko/docs/src/main/paradox/additional/rolling-updates.md

 ---
-project.description: How to do rolling updates and restarts with Pekko Cluster.
+project.description: How to do rolling updates and restarts with Apache Pekko Cluster.
 ---
 # Rolling Updates